cocmd/website/docs/configuration/include-and-exclude.md

 ```

 In this example, we defined the `extra_excludes` rule, specifying a glob pattern for the `all-emojis` package.
-With this rule, Espanso will **exclude all files defined inside the `all-emojis` package when using Telegram.**
+With this rule, Cocmd will **exclude all files defined inside the `all-emojis` package when using Telegram.**

 Keep in mind that you are not limited to packages, you can use the `excludes` rules with all match files: